FChia11/gradstudent/content/authors/admin/_index.md

 title: Francesca Chiaradia
 ---

-I am an incoming Economics PhD student at the University of St Andrews.
+I am an incoming Economics PhD student at the [University of St Andrews](https://www.st-andrews.ac.uk).
 I am interested in the study of optimal persuasion and non-Bayesian social learning with an application to food policy.

-I was born and raised in Italy and hold a M.Sc. in Economics from the University of St Andrews and a M.A.
-(Hons) in Business Management and Economics at the University of Aberdeen.
+I was born and raised in Italy and hold a M.Sc. in Economics from the [University of St Andrews](https://www.st-andrews.ac.uk) and a M.A.
+(Hons) in Business Management and Economics from the [University of Aberdeen](https://www.abdn.ac.uk).

-Prior to joining AsiaEdit as an academic editor, I worked as a market analyst and economic researcher.
-In my spare capacity, I am eager to support Rotaract and UNV initiatives.
+Prior to joining [AsiaEdit](https://asiaedit.com) as an academic editor, I worked as a market analyst and economic researcher.
+In my spare capacity, I am eager to support [Rotaract](https://www.rotaract.org.uk) and [UNV](https://www.unv.org) initiatives.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.